Are You Getting the Best Ideas in the Room?

 We try to measure our way through complexity.

-I’ve been in rooms where we treated metrics like gospel — reducing complexity to dashboards because that’s how we managed simpler work.
-But the early warning signals you actually need don’t show up in dashboards.
+I’ve been in rooms where metrics were treated like gospel, reducing complexity to dashboards because that’s how we managed simpler work.
+But the early warning signals you need to pay attention to don’t show up in dashboards.
 Someone’s hesitation in a meeting.
 The question that doesn’t get asked.
 The energy draining from a team three months before the resignation letters arrive.

 We call it engagement scores, innovation metrics, culture surveys.
 But those aren’t the thing itself.
 They’re shadows.
 We’re measuring the residue, not the source.
 And by the time the dashboard tells you there’s a problem, you’ve already lost months of distributed intelligence.

-Leadership is lonely.
-The feedback you get has been filtered through layers of people managing up.
-The bad news arrives late, softened, already shaped into something more palatable.
-When you have no one safe to think out loud with — really think, not perform thinking — it’s easy to grip tighter.
+In any big hierarchy, information naturally filters through layers of management.
+By the time bad news reaches the top, it has been softened and shaped into something more palatable.
+When leaders have no safe space to think out loud the natural instinct is to grip tighter.
 Because at least control feels like something.

 But in complex work, tight control is a fantasy.
 You can’t know enough or move fast enough.
 When you try, you become the constraint.